 As well as investigating the extent to which they are used, the survey also looked at how they are used.
-63% said that the Standards informed Continual Professional Learning and Development (CPLD), while 53% said they were used to inform professional development planning and for initial teacher training.
+63% said that the Standards informed Continuing Professional Development (CPD), while 53% said they were used to inform professional development planning and for initial teacher training.
 Other activities in which they are used include coaching and mentoring colleagues (45%), measuring improvement (36%), performance management (32%) and informing appraisals (22%).

 David Russell, CEO of the Education and Training Foundation and SET, said:

 “The Professional Standards were informed by collaboration with the profession in 2014 and the study shows they are as highly relevant today as they were then.
 They continue to remain impactful and form the core principles of effective teaching and training practice in our sector.

 “The Standards have also helped us to develop our workforce development programmes from maths and English and EdTech through to our support for T Levels and our leadership programmes.
 Both the Qualified Teaching Learning and Skills (QTLS) and Advanced Teacher Status (ATS) awards are built upon them and always will be, even as they evolve over time.”